August 4

 If we experience hypoglycemia and do not treat it that might cause unconsciousness such as passing out, coma, and also it might cause a seizure.
 In this case, glucagon is a must.
 What is glucagon?

-Glucagon is actually a hormone that helps and stimulates our liver to release the stored glucose in the bloodstream in times when the blood glucose levels are very low.
+Glucagon is a hormone that helps and stimulates our liver to release the stored glucose in the bloodstream in times when the blood glucose levels are very low.

 There are special injectable glucagon kits.
 These kits are used in the form of medication and are used to treat when someone passes out from an acute insulin reaction.

-In case we find ourselves in this type of situation, and the hypoglycemic person has a seizure, or passes out and does not wake up, and there is no glucagon, or we do not know how to inject it, we should call 911.
+In case we find ourselves in this type of situation, and the hypoglycemic person has a seizure or passes out and does not wake up, and there is no glucagon, or we do not know how to inject it, we should call 911.

 If Glucagon Is Needed: